WDAZ-TV: Out-of-market and Canadian coverage

 WDAZ can also be seen over the air in extreme southern Manitoba, and in southern parts of Winnipeg, with a rooftop antenna.
 WDAZ's over-the-air signal is spotty at best in Manitoba, as its transmitter is more than 100 mi from Winnipeg.

-Advertising from Winnipeg businesses sometimes air on the station, although this is sometimes ineffective due to simultaneous substitution.
+WDAZ sometimes airs ads from Winnipeg businesses, although this is sometimes ineffective due to simultaneous substitution.
 This practice requires Shaw and MTS to replace WDAZ's signal with that of a Winnipeg station (usually either CKY-DT, CKND-DT, or CHMI-DT) whenever the same program and episode airs at the same time.
 Because WDAZ is carried on cable in southern Manitoba, it has become somewhat of a regional superstation.

-WDAZ is also available on cable or IPTV providers in the northeastern portion of the Minot–Bismarck market (in Rolette, Pierce and Wells counties), and in Red Lake, Minnesota, (Beltrami County), located in the northern edge of the Minneapolis/St. Paul television market.
-Cable or IPTV providers in Belcourt, Rolla, Rugby, Harvey, and Fessenden have carried WDAZ for decades rather than sister ABC affiliate KMCY in Minot.
+WDAZ is also available on cable or IPTV providers in the northeastern portion of the Minot–Bismarck market (in Rolette, Pierce and Wells counties).
+Cable or IPTV providers in this area, which includes Belcourt, Rolla, Rugby, Harvey, and Fessenden, have carried WDAZ for decades, and have continued to do so despite the presence of sister ABC affiliate KMCY in Minot.
+WDAZ is also carried in Red Lake, Minnesota (Beltrami County), located on the northern edge of the Minneapolis–Saint Paul television market.